David Passig

-David Passig (born 1957) is an Israeli futurist.
-He specializes in technological futures, as well as social and educational futures.
-He is an associate professor at the Bar-Ilan University in Israel.
-He heads the Graduate Program in Information and Communication Technology and the Virtual Reality Laboratory at the School of Education.
+David Passig (born July 7, 1957) is an Israeli futurist.
+He specializes in technological, social, and educational futures.
+He is a full professor at the Bar-Ilan University in Israel.
+He heads the Graduate Program in Information and Communication Technology and the Virtual Reality Laboratory at the Faculty of Education.

 Biography

-Passig was born as David Ben-Haroush in Sefrou, Morocco, to a Jewish family.
+Passig was born as David Ben-Harosh in Meknes, Morocco, to a Jewish family.
 As a young child, his family immigrated to France, where he spent his early childhood.
 When Passig was 11, the family moved to Israel.
-Passig holds both French and Israeli nationality.
+Passig holds both Portuguese and Israeli nationalities.

-In 1982, at age 25, Passig fought in the 1982 Lebanon War, during which his unit sustained heavy losses after it was caught in a Syrian ambush and then accidentally attacked by Israeli warplanes.
+In 1982, at age 25, Passig fought in the 1982 Lebanon War, during which many soldiers in his unit died after it was caught in a Syrian ambush and then accidentally attacked by Israeli warplanes.
 A number of his friends were among the casualties.
 According to Passig, this caused him to begin thinking heavily about the future, as he wondered whether Israel was fated to constantly fight.
-When he returned from the army, Passig took a vacation to Europe at the urging of his father.
-While in Brussels, he visited an exhibit on homes of the future and was intrigued as to how the predictions were made.
+When he returned from the army, Passig took a vacation in Europe at the urging of his father.
+While in Brussels, he visited an exhibit on homes of the future and was intrigued by how the predictions were made.
 Although he was studying psychology at the time, he decided to enroll in an Anticipatory Anthropology course at the University of Minnesota.
-He received a PhD in Anticipatory Anthropology in 1993.
+He received a PhD in Anticipatory Anthropology (Futures Studies) in 1993.

-Passig, an observant Orthodox Jew, is divorced with four children and lives in Netanya.
-He works as a senior lecturer at the Faculty of Education at Bar-Ilan University, where he heads the university's MA program in information communication technologies in education and its virtual reality laboratory.
-He also works as a consultant, and has advised Fortune 500 companies, science fiction film producers, and Israeli government institutions, including the Ministry of Education, Bank Hapoalim, and the Israeli Air Force.
-He served as an adviser to the commissioner for generations at the Knesset and is a member of the Israeli National Committee for Research and Development.
+Passig, an Orthodox Jew, is divorced with four children and lives in Tel Aviv.
+He works as a Full Professor at the Faculty of Education at Bar-Ilan University, where he heads the university's MA program in information communication technologies in education and its virtual reality laboratory.
+He also works as a consultant and has advised Fortune 500 companies, science fiction film producers, and some Israeli government institutions, including the Ministry of Education, Bank Hapoalim, and the Israeli Air Force.
+He served as an adviser to the commissioner for future generations at the Knesset and is a member of the Israeli National Committee for Research and Development.
+He is a co-founder of Thinkz Ltd, a startup company developing Social IoT platforms and applications.